 I’ve gardened with kids, and it can be a scary endeavor.
 Images of crushed plants and premature picked fruit can make one think that it may not be worth including the kids.
 It doesn’t have to be a nightmare.
 I have gardened with 5 kids and am still around to talk about it.

 Here are some pointers I have used, along with some brilliant advice from others.
+This is also a great time to take our Gardening Self-Assessment!
+This quick quiz is guaranteed to show you the areas of your gardening journey where you can grow the most (pun intended).
+Your kids can help with your garden goals, too!
 So, get excited to spend some fun times in the dirt with your kids.

 Why gardening with kids is important